hayes/pothos/docs/guide/generating-client-types.md

 ## Set up graphql-code-generator

-The following set up will generate a schema.graphql file, and apollo client hooks for queries defined in your in your client ts and tsx files.
+The following set up will generate a schema.graphql file, and apollo client hooks for queries defined in your client ts and tsx files.
 The specifics of this config file should be updated to match your own needs using docs from [graphql-code-generator](https://www.graphql-code-generator.com/).